snowflakedb/snowflake-ml-python/snowflake/ml/fileset/README.md

 ```

 ### Delete FileSet

 You can explicitly call `delete()` to delete the FileSet and its underlying stage.
 If it is not called, the stage will
-be preseved, and you can recover it with the path to that stage.
+be preserved, and you can recover it with the path to that stage.

 To delete a FileSet, simply call `delete()`:

 ```Python
 train_fileset = fileset.FileSet.make(...)
 ...